 These types of blogs are not personal blogs, because they focus more on users (readers).
 The content is created here for the reader and his expectations.
 What’s more, lifestyle blogs focus on the author’s personal benefits, not just on telling stories.

-Most of Lifestyle blogs are more like magazines, they have beautiful photos – refined in every detail, attract the attention of people with similar interests in a specific purpose.
-Their authors recommend services or various products, such as: clothes, cosmetics, interior design products etc.
+Most of the Lifestyle blogs are more like magazines, they have beautiful photos – refined in every detail, attract the attention of people with similar interests in a specific purpose.
+Their authors recommend services or various products, such as clothes, cosmetics, interior design products, etc.